-ROTC

-Air Force ROTC
+ROTC Air Force ROTC

 Qualified Augustana students may participate in the Air Force ROTC program offered on the campus of South Dakota State University in Brookings.
 They will be granted appropriate academic credit applicable toward graduation from Augustana for the successful completion of courses offered by the Department of Aerospace Studies at SDSU.
 Qualified Augustana students can compete for Air Force ROTC scholarships and financial assistance.
-For additional information, students should contact the Augustana Registrar or the Department of Aerospace Studies at (605) 688-6106.
-For course descriptions for AIR 101-402: Aerospace Studies please go to http://www.augie.edu/admin/registrar/catalog.html.
+For additional information, students should contact the Department of Aerospace Studies at (605) 688-6106.